k8ieone/router_prometheus/README.md

 | `dsl-ac55u` | Only supports the Asus DSL-AC55U | `signal`, `channel`, `rxtx` |

 ## Known issues

+Feel free to open a new issue [here](https://github.com/k8ieone/router_prometheus/issues), be it a bug report, feature request or just a question.

- - When a command gets stuck, it hangs the whole progam indeffinitely (caused by [this issue](https://github.com/fabric/fabric/issues/2197))
+ - When a command gets stuck, it hangs the whole progam indefinitely (caused by [this issue](https://github.com/fabric/fabric/issues/2197))
    - Same goes for losing connection
- - Something makes it crash sometimes and I'm not sure why

-## Config file markup
+## Example config files

 config.yml:
 ```yml